 YOGA at THE YARD

-Yoga at the Yard is an extension of the Yards dedication to physical exploration, experience and performance.
+Yoga at the Yard is an extension of the Yard’s dedication to physical exploration, experience and performance.
 As with the community class dance program, resident dancers and community members come together to inhale, exhale and move.
 Alignment, breath and body awareness and community are the guiding principles for all of our teachers.
 Classes are held in our open-‐air studio where practitioners gaze out at trees and flowers as they find their own tree poses and lotuses.
-Downward dogs, not dogma.
 Yoga at the Yard is directed by Mollie Doyle.

 Please bring cash or check to the yoga class to purchase classes, as no credit cards will be accepted and yoga classes are not available for online purchase.

 Class cards available for purchase in the studio.
 Class cards can be used for any class.

 Wednesdays with Kaila Allen Posin

 Thursdays with Mollie Doyle